Can Gulf states increase their soft power through humanitarianism and peacebuilding?

 Moosa Elayah

-Dr. Moosa Elayah is a Professor (Assistant) in International Development, Peacebuilding and Conflict Studies, Doha Institute for Graduate Studies (Qatar).
+Dr. Moosa Elayah is an Associate Professor in International Development, Peacebuilding and Conflict Studies, Doha Institute for Graduate Studies (Qatar).
 Investigating the role of the nonviolent actors in a violent situation is his active research agenda, focusing on Yemen, Syria, and Libya but also looking at many examples of other conflicted countries.
 He is the author of the book “Europe and the MENA Region – Media Reporting, Conflict Resolution, and Peacebuilding” Palgrave Macmillan, Cham, 2022.

 LEAVE A REPLY